sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_4_row_level_security/embedding_4_row_level_security.md

 Navigate to `Administration` / `User Attributes` and add a new attribute called `Region`.
 You can give it a description but no need for any default value. `Click Create`.

 <aside class="negative">
-<strong>NOTE:</strong><br> There is no need to assign the UA to a Team so you can ignore the next screen.
+<strong>NOTE:</strong><br> There is no need to assign the UA to a Team, so you can ignore the next screen.
 We are not filtering based on Team membership in this QuickStart.
 </aside>

 Open the `Dataset` called `Application Embedding`.